dougeby/IntuneDocs/intune/network-access-control-integrate.md

 9. Connection is successfully established which allows the device access to corporate resources.

 ## Use NAC for VPN on your iOS devices

-NAC for Cisco Legacy AnyConnect, F5 Access Legacy, and Citrix VPN is supported without needing to enable NAC in the VPN profile.
+- NAC is available on the following VPNs without enabling NAC in the VPN profile:

+  - NAC for Cisco Legacy AnyConnect
+  - F5 Access Legacy
+  - Citrix VPN

-NAC for Citrix SSO is also supported.
-To enable NAC for Citrix SSO for iOS:
+- NAC is available for Citrix SSO.
+To enable NAC for Citrix SSO:

   - Use Citrix Gateway 12.0.59 or higher.
   - Users must have Citrix SSO 1.1.6 or later installed.
   - [Integrate NetScaler with Intune for NAC](https://docs.citrix.com/en-us/netscaler-gateway/12/microsoft-intune-integration/configuring-network-access-control-device-check-for-netscaler-gateway-virtual-server-for-single-factor-authentication-deployment.html) as described in the Citrix product documentation.
-- On the Base VPN settings configuration, for **Enable Network Access Control (NAC)**, select the check-box for **I agree**.
+  - In the VPN profile, select **Base settings** > **Enable Network Access Control (NAC)** > select **I agree**.

-When you use Citrix SSO for iOS, the VPN connection is disconnected every 24 hours for security reasons.
+  The VPN connection is disconnected every 24 hours for security reasons.
 The VPN can immediately be reconnected.

+- NAC is available for F5 Access.
+To enable NAC for F5 Access:

+  - Use F5 BIG-IP 13.1.1.5.
+BIG-IP 14 isn't supported.
+  - Integrate BIG-IP with Intune for NAC.
+The [Overview: Configuring APM for device posture checks with endpoint management systems](https://support.f5.com/kb/en-us/products/big-ip_apm/manuals/product/apm-client-configuration-7-1-6/6.html#guid-0bd12e12-8107-40ec-979d-c44779a8cc89) F5 guide lists the steps.
+  - In the VPN profile, select **Base settings** > **Enable Network Access Control (NAC)** > select **I agree**.

+  The VPN connection is disconnected every 24 hours for security reasons.
+The VPN can immediately be reconnected.

-**Network access control is not currently supported for the following VPN clients on iOS**:
+- Network access control isn't supported for the following VPN client on iOS:
   - Cisco AnyConnect
--	F5 Access

 We're working with our partners to release a NAC solution for these newer clients.
-When we have solutions ready, we will update this article with additional details.
+When solutions are ready, this article will be updated with additional information.

 ## Next steps